dayana0425/Build-A-Trip/README.md

 **Team Responsibilities**

 Our team will be available for meetings on Mondays, and we will communicate our outside work schedules with eachother a reasonable amount of time in advance.
 If something comes up during the week that will limit our availability, we will let the other team members know at least a day before our availability is limited.
+We will each complete our part of an assignment early enough to not interfere with other team members' ability to finish their parts.

 Decision Making & Conflict Resolution